-A CT coronary angiogram uses a powerful X-ray machine to produce images of your heart and its blood vessels.
-The procedure is noninvasive and doesn't require recovery time.
-CT coronary angiograms are used to diagnose a variety of heart conditions.
+A computerized tomography (CT) coronary angiogram is an imaging test that looks at the arteries that supply blood to the heart.
+A CT coronary angiogram uses a powerful X-ray machine to produce images of the heart and its blood vessels.
+The test is used to diagnose a variety of heart conditions.

-You'll be exposed to some radiation during the test.
+A CT coronary angiogram involves exposure to radiation.
 The amount varies depending on the type of machine used.
-The risk of developing cancer from a CT angiogram isn't known, but it's small.
-However, you shouldn't have a CT angiogram if you're pregnant because of possible harm to your unborn child.
+Women who are pregnant shouldn't have a CT angiogram because of possible harm to an unborn child.

 During the scan you need to stay still and hold your breath as directed.
 Movement can cause blurry images.

-Although the actual scanning portion of the test takes as few as five seconds, it may take up to an hour for the whole process to be completed.
+Although the actual scanning portion of the test takes as few as five seconds, it may take up to an hour for the process to be completed.